 Disambiguation and resolution

-When a term refers to multiple entities, contextual signals determine which entity is relevant.
-Proper disambiguation—through structured data, topical context, and linking—improves accuracy in entity recognition.
+When a term refers to multiple entities — "Apple" meaning the company or the fruit — contextual signals determine which entity is relevant.
+Structured data, topical context, and linking to canonical external references all help engines resolve the correct entity and avoid misclassification.

 Core signals for knowledge graph optimization